3 History of Rockets & Space Flight

 Robert Goddard, pictured circa 1926, with the launching frame of the first liquid-fueled rocket.

-After WW2, engineers in the U.S. exploited the V-2’s rocket engine components to help develop their rocket program by 1948, launching a two-stage rocket to an altitude of over 200 miles.
-Oberth’s assistant was Wernher von Braun, who would become a leader in advancing the technology of rockets, and he was brought to the U.S. after WW2 along with other scientists as part of Operation Paperclip.
+After WWII, engineers in the U.S. exploited the V-2’s rocket engine components to help develop their rocket program.
+By 1948, they had launched a two-stage rocket to an altitude of over 200 miles.
+Oberth’s assistant was Wernher von Braun, who would become a leader in advancing the technology of rockets; he was brought to the U.S. after WWII along with other scientists as part of Operation Paperclip.[2]
 After developing ballistic missiles for the U.S. Army, von Braun’s group became part of NASA.
 Their work was instrumental in developing NASA’s human space program, including the moon landings.

-In 1936, James Hart Wyld built and tested the first regeneratively cooled liquid rocket engine, which used a double-walled rocket nozzle, allowing fuel to circulate as a coolant.
+In 1936, James Hart Wyld built and tested the first regeneratively cooled liquid rocket engine, which used a jacket consisting of a double-walled rocket nozzle, allowing fuel to circulate as a coolant.
 Overheating was one of the major problems with early rocket engines in that they became so hot that they often melted.
-With the regenerative system, the fuel circulates in a cooling jacket around the combustion chamber and expansion nozzle before entering the combustion chamber, igniting it with the oxidizer.
+With the regenerative system, the fuel was circulated in the jacket around the nozzle before entering the combustion chamber and igniting it with the oxidizer.
+Warming the fuel also aided in more efficient combustion.
 This design became so successful that it is the basis of nearly all modern liquid-propellant rocket engines.
-In most contemporary designs, the rocket engine’s nozzle uses many interwoven internal pipes or other cooling channels where the fuel is first pumped.
+In most contemporary designs, the rocket engine’s nozzle uses many interwoven internal pipes or other cooling channels where the fuel is first pumped before reaching the combustion chamber.

 Photograph of a cross-section of a rocket engine.

-Following the X-1 aircraft was the X-15 research rocket-powered aircraft, as shown below, which was flown 199 times from 1959 to 1968.
-This program gave much understanding of transonic, supersonic, and hypersonic flight at the edges of the Earth’s atmosphere.
+The X-15 research rocket-powered aircraft, as shown below, was flown 199 times from 1959 to 1968.
+This program gave much scientific understanding of transonic, supersonic, and hypersonic flight at the edges of the Earth’s atmosphere.
 Hypersonic flight is usually defined as airspeeds at more than Mach 5.
 The X-15 still holds the official world record for the highest speed ever recorded by a piloted, powered aircraft, at a speed of 4,519 miles per hour (7,274 km/h) or Mach 6.72 at 102,100 feet (31,120 m), which was set in 1967.

 A photograph of a black aircraft on a dark blue backdrop.